Cineworld: Bankruptcy

-The release of No Time to Die in October 2021 took Cineworld revenues in UK and Ireland to 127% of 2019 levels.
-In December, Cineworld's global revenue reached 88% of 2019 levels.
+The release of No Time to Die in October 2021 took Cineworld's monthly revenues in the UK and Ireland up to 127% of October 2019's levels.
+In December, Cineworld's 2021 global revenue reached 88% of 2019's yearly intake.
 Cineworld credited this to the success of Spider-Man: No Way Home, the only film to have made more than $1.5 billion globally since the pandemic began.

 Before the pandemic, Cineworld had a share price of £1.97, which had fallen to 20p by mid-August 2022.
 That August, the Wall Street Journal reported that Cineworld was considering filing insolvency proceedings in the UK after struggling to rebuild attendance and incurring debts of more than $4.8 billion (£4 billion) following the pandemic.
-On September 7, 2022, Cineworld filed for Chapter 11 bankruptcy.
+On 7 September 2022, Cineworld filed for Chapter 11 bankruptcy.